 Optional Celibacy: So All Can Be At the Table

-Cardinal Piacenza now focus of Optional Celibacy E-Postcard.
-In November, the Vatican announced that it accepted Cardinal Claudio Hummes' resignation as Prefect for the Congregation for the Clergy, upon reaching the age limit (75).
-The new prefect, Cardinal Mauro Piacenza, worked at the Congregation for over 20 years.
 Since Cardinal Hummes was the original recipient of FutureChurch's optional celibacy electronic and paper postcards, the addressee has been changed.
-But its fine to send another postcard to Cardinal Piacenza if you wish.
+But its fine to send another postcard to Cardinal Stella if you wish.

 Podcast: Fr.
 Donald Cozzens on 'The Future of Priestly Celibacy' FutureChurch teleconference, November 20, 2013.

 FutureChurch is pleased to announce our new initiative: Optional Celibacy: So All Can Be At the Table.
 This effort builds on our earlier work at the International Synod on the Eucharist in 2005 where the priest shortage dominated the agenda and four of twelve bishop small groups asked for further study of married priests.
-We have launched an international electronic and paper postcard campaign asking Cardinal Piacenza at the Congregation for the Clergy in Rome to open discussion of optional celibacy at the highest levels of the Church.
-We will also approach national bishops conferences, priest organizations and international reform groups for support in requesting discussion of changing celibacy rules to include both a married and celibate priesthood in the Latin rite of the Roman Catholic Church.
+We have launched an international electronic and paper postcard campaign asking Cardinal Benamino Stella at the Congregation for the Clergy in Rome to open discussion of optional celibacy at the highest levels of the Church.
+We are also approaching our national bishops conference, priest organizations and international reform groups for support in requesting discussion of changing celibacy rules to include both a married and celibate priesthood in the Latin rite of the Roman Catholic Church.